-So many people believe the Watchtower religion is wrong, but they don't know why.
+So many people believe the JW religion is wrong, but they don't know why.
 Many Jehovah's Witnesses feel the same way too.
 They keep saying they have 'the truth', but almost everyone has nagging doubts to some degree.
 Read more about spiritual confusion ...

-The Watchtower judges, disfellowships, hates , and shuns JW's who leave the organization, contrary to the principles of love Jesus taught.
+The organization judges, disfellowships, hates , and shuns JW's who leave the organization, contrary to the principles of love Jesus taught.
 Here's why they're wrong about shunning.

 JW's say that people can leave anytime they want and they are absolutely correct.
-Millions have left the Watchtower.
+Millions have left the Watchtower Society.
 There's only one little problem that they conveniently don't talk about.
 They are embarrassed to say that they're not allowed to associate with parents, children, close family members, and friends who leave.
 The fact that they attempt to hide this important information, should tell you something about their integrity.
 They know they're doing something wrong.
 But instead of changing their doctrines, they hide the truth from outsiders by saying JW's can leave at any time.
 No one stops them.

-The Watchtower's shunning policy has destroyed millions upon millions of families and close personal friendships since 1952 when disfellowshipping first began.
+The Watchtower shunning policy has destroyed millions upon millions of families and close personal friendships since 1952 when disfellowshipping first began.
 They won't volunteer that information.
 They want to keep it a secret, but it's a fact easily documented on this website and in Watchtower publications.
 It's public record.

 In the following video, JW's are told to blame family members who leave!
 After all, if they didn't leave, the relationships would still be in tact.

-The Watchtower also blames Jehovah for destroying families.
-They say that Jehovah requires loyalty, instead of accepting responsibility and saying the Watchtower requires loyalty.
+Watchtower also blames Jehovah for destroying families.
+They say that Jehovah requires loyalty, instead of accepting responsibility and saying Watchtower requires loyalty.
 JW's are required to follow organizational rules, regardless if they are right or wrong.
 God doesn't require people to belong to a religion and follow their rules.